gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 The following image shows the schematic symbol and pin names for both an N-channel and P-channel MOSFET.

-{{< figure src="/images/electronics-misc/mosfet-schematic-symbols-n-ch-p-ch.png" caption="The schematic symbol and pin names for both an n-channel and p-channel MOSFET."  width="400px" >}}
+{{< img src="mosfet-schematic-symbols-n-ch-p-ch.png" caption="The schematic symbol and pin names for both an n-channel and p-channel MOSFET."  width="400px" >}}

 ## Important Parameters